MohamedAbobakr277/MohamedAbobakr277/README.md

 A focused, secure marketplace tailored for university students to trade textbooks and academic tools at discounted prices.

-*   **Features:** Seamless product discovery, responsive cross-device design, and a custom **"Favorites"** system allowing users to effortlessly bookmark items.
+*   **Features**: Seamless product discovery, responsive cross-device design, and a custom **"Favorites"** system allowing users to effortlessly bookmark items.
-*   **UI/UX:** Designed with a student-first approach focusing on intuitive navigation and clean aesthetics.
+*   **UI/UX**: Designed with a student-first approach focusing on intuitive navigation and clean aesthetics.

 <br>